Don't use Data Export for Salesforce backups and disaster recovery

 Data Export creates a security and compliance headache

+Data security and compliance apply to your data wherever it’s held — not just in production.
+Your backups must be protected and managed to the same regulations and standards.
 Data Export leaves you to manage your backup data yourself, once the CSV files have been delivered.
-Incidentally, this means that using Data Export isn’t cost-free, because the expense of storing, protecting and managing backup data falls to your business.
+This means that using Data Export isn’t cost-free, because the expense of storing, protecting, and managing backup data falls to your business.

-• Who will have access to the backup data?
+• Access control: Who will have access to the backup data?

-• How will the data, especially personally identifiable information (PII), be kept secure?
+• Data protection: How will the data, especially personally identifiable information (PII), be kept secure?

-• How long will you keep backup data for?
+• Retention policies: How long will you keep backup data for?

-• If a customer invokes their right to be forgotten, how will you purge their records from all of your backup files?
+• Right to be forgotten: If a customer invokes their right to be forgotten, how will you purge their records from all of your backup files?

 A trusted and well-designed backup solution takes the pain out of security and compliance.
 When you use Gearset for backups, your data is encrypted in transit and at rest for enterprise-grade security, and stored on Gearset’s servers in the same AWS data centers used by Salesforce.